ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 While we will reveal our choice in a moment, let us have a look at each one of the choices.

-- In `choice 1`, except for the overlaps, the vertices and edges from `graph A`, and the vertices and the edges from `graph B` are clearly distinguishable.
+- In `choice 1`, except for the overlap, the vertices and edges from `graph A`, and the vertices and the edges from `graph B` are clearly distinguishable.
 The information of `graph A` and `graph B` remain intact (except at the overlap).
 - In `choice 2`, the boundaries of `graph A` and `graph B` fade beyond the overlap region.
 - In `choice 3`, there is an extra vertex and an edge.
 - `choice 4` represents maximal collapse of information - all the vertices and edges from `graph A` and `graph B` are squeezed into a single vertex and edge in the possible graph.

 `choice 1` has the feeling of *the most lazy choice* since `graph A` and `graph B` are kept seperate except for the overlap region.
-It does nothing extra like coarse-graining information like `choice 2` and "choice D", or to add extra information like `choice 3`.
+It does nothing extra like coarse-graining information like `choice 2` and `choice 4`, or to add extra information like `choice 3`.
 Indeed `choice 1` is our choice!

 We shall now make our intuition of *least effort* precise by asking,